-If your product needs to be inspected or repaired, please call for a Return Merchandise Authorization (RMA).
-Pack the product securely using a shipping carton.
+If this Product needs to be inspected or repaired. please call for a Return Merchandise Authorization (RMA).
+Pack the Product securely using a shipping carton.
 Please note that original boxes may be included, but are not designed to withstand the rigors of shipping without additional protection.
-Ship via a carrier that provides tracking and insurance for lost or damaged parcels, as Horizon Hobby, Inc. is not responsible for merchandise until it arrives and is accepted at our facility.
-Include your complete name, address, phone number where you can be reached during business days, RMA number, and a brief summary of the problem.
-Be sure your name, address, and RMA number are clearly written on the shipping carton.
+Ship via a carrier that provides tracking and insurance for lost or damaged parcels, as Horizon is not responsible for merchandise until it arrives and is accepted at our facility.
+A Service Repair Request is available at on the "Support" tab.
+If you do not have internet access, please include a letter with your complete name, street address, email address and phone number where you can be reached during business days, your RMA number, a list of the included items, method of payment for any non-warranty expenses and a brief summary of the problem.
+Your original sales receipt must also be included for warranty consideration.
+Be sure your name, address, and RMA number are clearly written on the outside of the shipping carton.